jivimberg/cs243-summary/GarbageCollection.md

 | Procedure calls                                     | **entry:** add pointers to all incoming parameters (new pointers in the stackframe). <br> **exit:** Remove the pointers in the stackframe.
 We add a new pointer for the return value |

 **Once an object is unreachable, it stays unreachable for ever and ever!**

+### Reference counting

+Free objects as they transition from reachable to unreachable **keeping count of pointers to each object**.

+When refrence count of an object = 0:
+* delete object
+* subtract reference counts of objects it points to
+* recurse if needed

+Not reachable ⇏ zero reference: Think in the case of a cyclic data structure that is no longer reachable.

+**Cost**: It's good that it reclaims the space as soon as the object is not reachable.
+But it adds an overhead for each statement that changes the ref. count